Abu Dhabi International (AUH) Airport

 VIP Lounges available:

-The new Terminal 3 is intended to be an interim terminal until the Midfield Terminal Complex (MTC), which is to become the Airport's center-piece and built between two runways, will be operational by July 2017, cover 700,000 sq.meters, will double capacity from 15 to 30M passengers, and is to house Etihad Airlines.
-It will also have a new automated passenger mobility system, 'the world's largest' baggage handling system, and an airside road tunnel under the southern runway.
-The broader Midfield Complex will include cargo & catering facilities, utilities & related infrastructure.
+The new Terminal 3 is intended to be an interim terminal until the Midfield Terminal Complex (MTC), which is to become the Airport's center-piece (built between two runways) will be operational by July 2017, covering 700,000 sq.meters, doubling capacity from 15 to 30M passengers, and housing Etihad Airlines.
+It will also have a new automated passenger mobility system, WLan wireless cable system,'the world's largest' baggage handling system equipped with high-speed explosives detection systems aimed at detecting CBRE threats (explosives, chemical, radiological & biological), 106 airbridges, 156 check-in counters, 48 self-serve kiosks and a huge concession area.
+The broader Midfield Complex will include an airside road tunnel running under the southern runway, cargo & catering facilities, utilities & related infrastructure.

 Abu Dhabi, UAE, 94449